AssertFlip: Reproducing Bugs via Inversion of LLM-Generated Passing Tests: Threats to validity

 \section{Threats to validity}

 Our experiments rely on the SWT-Bench Lite and Verified datasets.
 These benchmarks are designed to evaluate BRTs, but they do not represent all types of bugs or all codebases.
 The test cases are derived from a small set of Python projects, which means the results may not apply to other languages or less common frameworks.
+While our approach is conceptually language-agnostic, extending it beyond Python would require replacing the test runner and adapting the prompt templates to the target language’s testing framework and syntax conventions.We have not yet evaluated it with other languages, and we therefore include this as a threat to validity.

 A major threat is the unknown overlap between benchmark data and the training data of the LLMs we use.
 Models like GPT-4o are trained on data that is not publicly disclosed, so it is possible some of the benchmark code or bug reports were seen during training.
 We cannot fully control for this.
 This is a limitation for all prior work using closed LLMs \cite{mundler2024swt, ahmed2025otter, nashid2025issue2test, wang2024aegis, kang2023large}.
 We used GPT-4o for all test generation and validation in this study.
-While we acknowledge that the performance of \assertFlip{} may vary if a different LLM is used, this choice was made to keep the focus on the improvements derived from the approach itself, disregarding advances in LLMs themselves.
+While we acknowledge that the performance of \textsc{AssertFlip}\ may vary if a different LLM is used, this choice was made to keep the focus on the improvements derived from the approach itself, disregarding advances in LLMs themselves.
 Furthermore, this also lets us steer away from concerns of data leakage since the model has an early knowledge cutoff of October 2023.
 Prompting is a key part of our workflow.
 To reduce variation, we use a fixed prompt structure in all experiments and tune only a small set of parameters.
 All ablations keep prompts consistent except for the tested change.
 The prompts, regeneration limits, and run settings were chosen iteratively, not through exhaustive search.
 Bug localization is another key factor.
 We do not focus on localization itself in this study, and our main results utilize localization from Agentless \cite{xia2024agentless}.
 In real projects, localization may be less accurate.
 Further, since only code localization was available to us from past work, we do not perform test localization.
 Our design choices, however, allow us to create standalone tests that can be added to the test suite without concerns of modifying existing tests and can keep the BRTs well isolated.